Innovid/innovid-ctv-roku-integration/README.md

 | `exitAutoWatch`       | *TrueX // Auto Advance* when the choice card auto advance timer has expired.
 | `exitSelectWatch`     | *TrueX // Select Normal Ads*  when the user selects to watch normal ads.
 | `exitBeforeOptIn`     | *TrueX // Close Interactive Ad* when the user exits the `choice_card` with `back` button press
+| `OverlayClosed`     | *CBS // Interactive part has closed, ad will not resopnse to remote anymore
 ```brightscript
 ' irollAd.observeFieldScoped("event", "handleIrollEvent")